When it comes to your girls’ creativity and development, some routines hinder, and some routines help.

 Connection Between Creativity and Routine

 If you can build a solid foundation of routine for your girl, everything else naturally falls into place.
-Daily routine fosters the same qualities that creativity requires:
+Daily routine for kids fosters the same qualities that creativity requires:

 - Safety and security

 - Confidence and independence